 Another option is to take out a 401k loan.
 Again, you will need to meet the conditions that will allow you to take out the loan, such as for a down payment on your home.
 The plan will set up a payment plan, and you will need to pay the loan off in a timely manner.
 If you are laid off, or change employers, the remaining amount of the loan will be due, or you will face the taxes and early withdrawal penalties on the amounts that you still owe to the company.

 Rollover Your 401k instead of Cashing Out

 If you are having a difficult time keeping track of your various 401ks or if you want more control over the investments within your retirement plan, you should consider rolling your 401k over into an IRA.
 This gives you more control over your retirement savings, and can make it easier to track your accounts.
-You can call (800) 767-1423 to find out more about rolling over your 401k and to find the right IRA for you.
+You can contact us to find out more about rolling over your 401k and to find the right IRA for you.